Sinono3/souvlaki/README.md

 # Souvlaki

-A cross-platform solution to OS media controls and metadata.
+A cross-platform library for handling OS media controls and metadata.
 One abstraction for Linux, MacOS and Windows.

 ## Supported platforms